 This piece of shrimp?
 Let me taste it.
 Nope, not for me.
 This book?
 I’ll read a chapter.
 Not for me.

-But how do you know if coding is for you?
-More importantly, and in the spirit of this blog post, how do you know coding is for your kids?
+But how do you know if programming is for you?
+More importantly, and in the spirit of this blog post, how do you know programming is for your kids?

 Does your child enjoy video games and/or apps?
 LEGOs?